Vedant2210/URBAN_ASSIST/README.md

-# URBAN_ASSIST
+# URBAN ASSIST

-Overview
+## Overview
-This project is an all-in-one platform designed to simplify daily life by offering various services, including HomeCook meal deliveries and gardening solutions.
-It connects users with local chefs and provides flexible subscription models for convenience.
+This project is an all-in-one platform designed to simplify everyday life by offering various services such as HomeCook meal deliveries and gardening solutions.
+It connects users with local chefs and provides flexible subscription models, enabling a seamless experience for maintaining their homes and routines.

-Key Features
+## Key Features
-HomeCook Services: Connects users with local chefs for personalized, healthy meal deliveries.
+- **HomeCook Services**: Connects users with local chefs for personalized, healthy meal deliveries tailored to individual preferences.
-Gardening Services: Offers solutions for maintaining homes and gardens.
-Flexible Subscription Models: Provides customizable plans to suit users’ needs.
+- **Gardening Services**: Offers professional gardening solutions to help users maintain and beautify their outdoor spaces.
+- **Flexible Subscription Models**: Provides customizable subscription plans, allowing users to select services that fit their needs and schedules.
-Secure Payment Integration: Streamlines transactions with a reliable payment gateway, enhancing user experience.
+- **Secure Payment Integration**: Streamlines transactions through a secure payment gateway, enhancing user experience with seamless and reliable payment options.

-Tools Used
+## Technologies Used
-HTML
-CSS
-JavaScript
+- **Frontend**: HTML, CSS, JavaScript
-Express
-Node.js
+- **Backend**: Express, Node.js
-MongoDB
+- **Database**: MongoDB